theNewFlesh/cookiecutter-datalus/{{cookiecutter.repo}}/README.md

   - The VSCode task runner side bar
   - A terminal running on the host OS
   - A terminal within this repositories docker container

+Running the `zsh-complete` command will enable tab completions of the CLI.
+See the zsh setup section for more information.

 ### Command Groups